 In both cases, the employee’s remuneration must match their pay before the leave.

-Employees can also take up to three unpaid, job-protected sick leave days every year once they have worked for an employer for at least two consecutive weeks.
+Employees can take up to three unpaid, job-protected sick leave days every year once they have worked for an employer for at least two consecutive weeks.
 But if a job contract, including a collective agreement, offers a higher benefit or right than the standard sick leave under the ESA, then the terms of the contract apply.

 Under the Ontario Employment Standards Act, employees can avail of up to two days of unpaid job-protected bereavement leave each calendar year due to the death of certain family members.